Artist Gregor Harvie

 Rest Zone - Gregor Harvie

-Gregor is a qualified architect, with a BSc in architectural studies, a BArch and a PhD in fluid dynamics.
 He was trained to paint one-to-one by a professional artist throughout his childhood and has a post graduate diploma in Fine Art from the City & Guilds of London Art School where he was awarded the de Laszlo Foundation Prize for Portraiture.
-He has exhibited in numerous group shows, and his work has been shown at Art London, Fresh Art, the London Art Fair and the Affordable Art Fair.
+He has had three solo shows in London and has exhibited in numerous group shows, and art fairs.